kwakjoonhyung/AI_Project/README.md

 # AI_Project
-This is a project from AI_Project class during my exchange student in Germany (Deggendorf Institute of Technology) Project about creating an AI system with given data in households
+This is a project from AI_Project class during my exchange student in Germany (Deggendorf Institute of Technology) The project's goal is to create an AI system with given data in households

 Given data can be used to
   - detect high blood pressure